1: The Department

 How to contact us

-Speak with Module Leaders and Lecturers about any academic issues relating to the module that class tutors are unable to answer.
+You can speak with Module Leaders and Lecturers about any academic issues relating to the module that class tutors are unable to answer.
 Module leaders are responsible for all academic aspects of modules, including lecture content, class questions and solutions, setting assignments and tests and the provision of generic feedback on assessment.

-You can speak to the Director of Graduate Studies (Taught Degrees) about any issues relating to the administration of postgraduate modules and Economics courses.
+You can speak to the Director or Deputy Director of Graduate Studies (Taught Degrees) about any issues relating to the administration of postgraduate modules and Economics courses.
 Together with the Deputy Director, they will also be able to offer you advice if you wish to change degree courses, withdraw from the University (temporarily or permanently) or if you wish to take an unusual module as one of your options.

 All members of the Department have an email account and they will monitor it regularly.
 If you have a question for a particular member of staff, an email will normally be the best way to get a quick and straightforward answer or to set up a meeting with the relevant person.
-If your enquiry involves confidential personal information, it is best to email your Personal Tutor or the Director of Academic and Pastoral Support directly.
+If your enquiry involves confidential personal information, it is best to email your Personal Tutor or the Senior Tutor directly.
 Please ensure that your emails are polite and do think about who you send your email to, using the guide above.
 Please do not send the same email to multiple people as this can cause unnecessary confusion and wastes staff time.
 You should always use your Warwick email account to avoid your email going into junk or clutter folders and hence not being read.

 What you can expect from us